Ectalite/led-noticeboard/README.md

 ### Software
   1. Sign up for API key at http://openweathermap.org/api
-  2. Clone this repo to RPi and navigate to directory.
+  2. Clone this repo to RPi and navigate to the directory.
   3. Install required Python packages
   ```
   sudo apt-get install python-dev python-imaging